 Not to mention lives and trauma.

 List of Republicans who voted against the Protecting Our Kids Act: https://www.newsweek.com/full-list-house-republicans-who-voted-against-gun-control-1714108

-Nancy Werking Poling is author of Before It Was Legal: a black-white marriage (1945-1987); Had Eve come First and Jonah Been a Woman; and Out of the Pumpkin Shell.
+Nancy Werking Poling is author of While Earth Still Speaks (a novel) and Before It Was Legal: a black-white marriage (1945-1987), non-fiction.